azusachino/little-docker/README.md

 # little-docker

-record the progress of learning docker
+the recording of docker learning

-`保证docker的2375端口可以访问`
+## practices

+including practices by using kubernetes and docker (docker-compose)

-## springboot
+## other

-1. 采用spotify的部署插件
+includes some practical scripts